Pete Carroll calls the shots on fourth down. Is he helping or hurting the Seahawks?

 The data confirmed Carroll made the right decision on that fourth-and-one play — from that spot, the numbers say, you go for it every time — but Carroll lamented it, saying he would take the call back “in a heartbeat.”

-Outside of the New Orleans game, the Seahawks have gone for it just two times in six games (converting both of them, by the way).
+Outside of the New Orleans game, the Seahawks have gone for it just two times in six games, converting both.

 Carroll’s fourth-down strategy was magnified again early this week after a 30-16 loss to Baltimore.
-With the score tied, 13-13, in the third quarter, the Seahawks faced a fourth-and-three from the Ravens’ 35-yard line.
+With the score tied 13-13 in the third quarter, the Seahawks faced a fourth-and-three from the Ravens’ 35-yard line.
 Carroll sent out his field-goal team, a decision that decreased the Seahawks’ chances of winning the game by 4%, according to Pro Football Focus data.

-Jason Myers then missed his 53-yard field-goal attempt.
-Carroll later explained that he wanted to take the points in that situation, and that he wanted to show “total confidence” in his kicker in that moment.
+Jason Myers missed the 53-yard field-goal attempt.
+Carroll explained that he wanted to take the points in that situation, and that he wanted to show “total confidence” in his kicker.
 Further, his other consideration in that situation was to punt the ball — not to go for it with his offense.

 “It was our spot, we’re kicking it — that’s what we do,” Carroll told 710 ESPN Seattle on Monday.
 “Just, a great kicker and he’s going to come through for us.
 That’s the way our mentality’s going to be and there’s no reason for us to change.”